Some people cherish the simplistic view that the job of the military is solely to fight the military of other nations.

 Most armies have a stock of riot control weapons and systems but combat units in the field are often only equipped for lethal force.

 How to use such a baton requires very little extra training.
-Since it is intended to be a LLW option emphasis needs to be placed on concentrating on the limbs and shoulders as target areas.
+Since it is intended to be a LLW option, emphasis needs to be placed on concentrating on the limbs and shoulders as target areas.
 See my book “Crash Combat” for an extensive course on baton-use.

 The same basic device can also be mounted to handguns, rifles, shotguns and other firearms.